bharath12b5/mvn-linux/Building-Virt-Manager.md

 [KVM for IBM z Systems](http://www-03.ibm.com/systems/z/solutions/virtualization/kvm/) became generally available in September 2015. [virt-manager](https://virt-manager.org/) (which is based on the [libvirt](http://libvirt.org/) API) is a popular GUI application for creating and managing KVM guests.
 Thanks to recent effort by the virt-manager community, the latest version now has the functionality to create and destroy guests running on KVM on z.

 The following instructions show how to build virt-manager on an x86-64 system, and how to use it to connect to a KVM hypervisor running on IBM z Systems, and manage its guests.
+These instructions have been tested on RHEL 7.1 and SLES 12 on x86-64.

 ## Building virt-manager